- Chairperson: Susan Shell, 617-552-4168, email@example.com

 Study abroad is an excellent way for Political Science majors to gain a comparative and cross-cultural perspective on politics.
 Study abroad is encouraged by the Department, so long as students have prepared themselves with a strong academic background and have chosen their study abroad location with care, to assure that the courses taken abroad meet the Department's expectations with respect to quality and content.

-Students planning to go abroad will be given a form by the Office of International Programs in Hovey House, which must be filled out in consultation with the one of Department's two study abroad advisors, Professor Gerald Easter and Professor Kenji Hayao.
+Students planning to go abroad will be given a form by the Office of International Programs in Hovey House, which must be filled out in consultation with the one of Department's two study abroad advisors, Professor Jonathan Laurence and Professor Kenji Hayao.
 The purpose of this consultation is to make sure that a student is far enough along in the major so that he or she can finish in time to graduate and can successfully integrate the study abroad program with other academic plans.
 Students who are in the Department's Honors Program, for example, need to plan carefully to coordinate study abroad with the Honors requirements.
-Information on specific foreign study opportunities can be obtained from the Office of International Programs in Hovey House and by speaking with Professor Easter or Professor Hayao.
+Information on specific foreign study opportunities can be obtained from the Office of International Programs in Hovey House and by speaking with Professor Laurence or Professor Hayao.

 To be eligible for elective course credits toward the Political Science major while studying abroad, a student must have at least a 3.2 GPA generally and in the Political Science major before departing.

-Political Science majors should be aware that not all study abroad sites available to Boston College students will have courses (credits) acceptable toward the major.
+Political Science majors should be aware that not all study abroad sites available to Boston College students will have courses acceptable toward the major.
 Some sites lack political science departments or have weak political science offerings.
 In these cases, students should be careful to consult with the department's Foreign Study Advisor or the Director of Undergraduate Studies.

 Because gaining foreign-language fluency is one of the main benefits of study abroad, Political Science majors seeking to study abroad in an English-speaking country need to have a compelling academic reason for doing so.
 Students who believe that their foreign-language skills are not advanced enough to take college courses abroad in a foreign language should consider study-abroad programs in foreign-language countries where universities offer their own students courses in English.
 Information about such programs can be obtained from the Office of International Programs in Hovey House.